trpkit/trpkit/README.md

 1. **Node.js**: Trpkit requires Node.js version 18 or newer.
 You can download it from [Node.js official website](https://nodejs.org/).
 2. **MongoDB**: Ensure MongoDB is up and running.
 If you need to install it, refer to the [official MongoDB documentation](https://docs.mongodb.com/manual/installation/).
 3. **pnpm**: Trpkit uses pnpm for package management.
 If you need to install it, refer to the [official pnpm documentation](https://pnpm.io/installation).
+4. **Docker & docker compose**: While not required, Docker and docker compose are highly recommended for local development.
+If you need to install it, refer to the [official Docker documentation](https://docs.docker.com/get-docker/).

 ## License